proc7ts/a-iterable/README.md

 AIterable.of({ *[Symbol.iterator]() { yield 'something'; } });
 ```

-When called for the object already implementing `AIterable` (such as `Array`), this method returns the source
+When called for the object already implementing `ArrayLikeIterable` (such as `Array`), this method returns the source
 object itself.

 [AIterable.of()]: #aiterableof